-Lisbon is a city where you can dine at snack bars for two euros or blow your wad at Michelin starred restaurants.
+Lisbon is a city where you can dine at snack bars for two euros, drink specialty coffee or blow your wad at Michelin starred restaurants.
 We suggest you eat your way through the city and start with the following ten Lisbon food favorites:

 1. Pastéis de Nata

 Popular around the world (especially in former Portuguese colonies like Macau and Mozambique), Pastéis de Nata are eggy custard tarts notable for their bright yellow color and creamy texture.
 Monks invented Pastéis de Nata in Belém centuries ago, but they’re as relevant today as they were when crafty clergymen concocted the heavenly Portuguese desserts.

 Caramelization makes the top of authentic Pastéis de Nata dark brown to almost burnt, but the color does not negatively impact the flavor.
 Though we’ve eaten duds in cities around the world, we’ve never had a Pastel de Nata in Lisbon that was less than wonderful.

 Where Is the Best Pastel de Nata in Lisbon?

 When you visit Lisbon, you’ll find Portuguese egg tarts in pastelarias throughout the city.
 However, Confeitaria Nacional, Manteigaria, Pastelaria Aloma and Pastéis de Belém bake the most famous versions.